chainables/chainable/README.md

 #### Sequence processing
 > :warning: Section under construction as the API is under active development/at pre-release stage.

-- **interleaving** (see `Chainable#interleave`) - two or more chains that have their own evaluation logic can be interleaved, so that subsequent chain can apply its logic to their outputs in a quasi-parallel (or sequential round-robin) fashion, so as not to have a bias toward one chain first, while still not actually being concurrent.
-![Interleave](./src/main/java/doc-files/img/interleave.png)

-- **breadth-first/depth-first traversal** - enabling tree-like traversals of a chain of items, where children of an item are dynamically added by the a specified child extracting lambda and traversed either breadth-first (`Chainable#breadthFirst()`) or pre-order depth-first (`Chainable#depthFirst()`), both in a lazy fashion.

 - **single pass caching** - by default, each re-iteration over a given chain re-evaluates the specified lambdas.
-But it is possible to create a chain that is lazy-evaluated only on the first pass, that is when it is iterated all the way to the end (see `Chainable#cached()`).
+But it is possible to create a chain that is lazy-evaluated only on the first complete pass, that is when it is iterated all the way to the end (see `Chainable#cached()`).
 From then on, subsequent iterations over the same chain would only navigate through the internally cached outputs of that initial pass, no longer evaluating the provided lambdas.
 That means the cached chain, upon subsequent traversals, starts behaving like a `List`.

+- **interleaving** (see `Chainable#interleave`) - two or more chains that have their own evaluation logic can be interleaved, so that a subsequent chain can apply its logic to their outputs in a quasi-parallel (or sequential round-robin) fashion, so as not to have a bias toward one chain first, while still not actually being concurrent.
+![Interleave](./src/main/java/doc-files/img/interleave.png)

+- **breadth-first/depth-first traversal** - enabling tree-like traversals of a chain of items, where children of an item are dynamically added by the a specified child extracting lambda and lazily traversed either breadth-first (`Chainable#breadthFirst()`) or pre-order depth-first (`Chainable#depthFirst()`).

 - **disjunctive filtering** - you can specify one or more filter predicates at the same time (see `Chainable#whereEither`), with disjunctive (logical-OR) semantics.
 This means you can define specific filtering predicates for specific purposes and then just supply them all as parameters, rather than having to create yet another predicate that's an *OR* of the others.